BelmoMusta/excel-import-export/readme.md

 ```

 ## 2. Exporting
-To export a collection of items to an excel file, You an use the `ExcelExporterService` to do so.
+To export a collection of items to an export file, You an use the `ExcelExporterService` to do so.
 Here is a common example of use  :

 ### Without annotations